AhmedSaladin/Blog/README.md

 # BLOG
-Blog API follow REST standard can be used for any front end blog.
+This application follow REST architectural style and it can be used as backend for any blog design by following [API Document] for each API response and request all APIs tested and work.
 # API Document
   - [Full Docs](https://documenter.getpostman.com/view/6747699/TzCQbmrE)
   - [Articles Docs](https://documenter.getpostman.com/view/6747699/TzCQbmrE#c56d0510-0d54-45c1-882a-26aebef33869)